 Belonging in Ritual is the brainchild of KeshetUK, which educates and trains Jewish organisations, schools and synagogues in LGBT+ inclusion.

-The charity is inviting people to submit LGBT+ inclusive resources connected to milestones, such as marriages and bereavement, and to prayer and education.
+The charity is inviting people to submit LGBT+ inclusive resources connected to milestones, such as marriage and bereavement, and to prayer and education.
 These will later be made available on a digital portal.

-In the last ten years, LGBT+ inclusion in the Jewish community had improved “incredibly”, said Chapman, noting that KeshetUK had helped the Chief Rabbi with his guide, The Wellbeing of LGBT+ pupils – a guide for Orthodox Jewish schools, in 2018.
+He said that in the last ten years, LGBT+ inclusion in the Jewish community had improved “incredibly”, noting that KeshetUK had helped the Chief Rabbi launch his guide, The Wellbeing of LGBT+ pupils – a guide for Orthodox Jewish schools, in 2018.

-He said he was hoping the Belonging in Ritual project would provide “a route back into the community for LGBT+ Jews and show how inclusive Judaism can be”.
+Chapman said that following an increase in numbers wanting to attend shul after October 7, he was hoping the Belonging in Ritual project would help provide “a route back into the community for LGBT+ Jews and show how inclusive Judaism can be”.

 For more information or to submit resources, go to: